Revolt of the Zombies (1936)

 However these zombie's seem to make their own decisions and turn on their masters which causes trouble for the two of them.

-This film was close to a bomb but I cut a bit of slack since the performance looked nicely done but the story was terribly slow and not enough horror in it since it took an awful long time to see what will happen.
+Bottom line is that this film was close to a bomb but I cut a bit of slack since the performance looked nicely done but the story was terribly slow and not enough horror in it since it took an awful long time to see what will happen.
 I wouldn't call this much of a zombie flick.
 Just a demonic hypnotising type and the only thing going for it being sorta like a zombie flick was the people acting expressionless after the formula is effecting them.
+This film I couldn't find scary in it's time either since it was that slow to watch.
+A semi-sequel to White Zombie which was a much better one than this.
+I normally like old fashioned horror flicks as it looked entertaining in the very beginning but it constantly shows many boring dialogues.

-Although the acting is dated it looked very good as lead actress Dorothy Stone seemed to be marvellous behaving charming and flirtatious towards the others showing a nice character to her part and not lacking any moment to what she had to do throughout the whole story.
+Although the acting is dated it looked very good as lead actress Dorothy Stone (Clarie Duvall) seemed to be marvellous behaving charming and flirtatious towards the others showing a nice character to her part and not lacking any moment to what she had to do throughout the whole story.

 Dean Jagger

-seemed to pull off his part well as a charming fellow losing his sanity and turning to the dark side and showed a good versatality to his part in this.
+(Armand Loque) seemed to pull off his part well as a charming fellow losing his sanity and turning to the dark side and showed a good versatality to his part in this.
 He's normally done a good job with any work he's done and this piece proves himself worthy even if the story is a complete flop.

-The best actor I'd have to admit was Roy D'Arcy showing a nice devilish attitude plus had a nice evil look to his role in the film.
+The best actor I'd have to admit was Roy D'Arcy (Count Mazovia) showing a nice devilish attitude plus had a nice evil look to his role in the film.
 He was very slick and knew how to pick up the pace with what he had to do and definetely came across on the picture that he was not a good person by any means.

 Robert Noland

-showed a good serious attitude and knew how to act courageous and tough with his role as the good guy in the film.
+(Clifford Grayson) showed a good serious attitude and knew how to act courageous and tough with his role as the good guy in the film.
 He didn't do any other on screen projects but he pulled his weight well in this one.
 He played a nice heroic part.

 The music composed sounded very nice with good orchestral playing on the violin music at times sounding sad during the touching moments as well as good trombone playing too for the horrors that's happening.